system-er/Easy-Voxels-GDExtension/README.md

 # Easy-Voxels-GDExtension

-an easy voxelengine c++ GDExtension for godot 4.4.1. nothing special but functional.
+an easy voxelengine c++ GDExtension for godot 4.4.1. not for huge projects but for quick and easy.
 it uses 16x16x16 chunks and face culling. there are voxels with a single texture or multitexture voxels.
 the tileset is 32x32 + 1 pixel padding (leave 1 pixel seam around every texture) = 34x34.
 the gdextension creates a new Node VoxelEngine.
-for build with scons copy godot-cpp version 4.4.1 into directory godot-cpp
+for build with scons copy godot-cpp version 4.5 into directory godot-cpp
 for use of the binaries put into bin-directory.

-if you press ESC the program exits.

 picture from demo, mode 0 = cubic voxel:
 ![Pic1](gdexample/pic1.jpg)